SuperOfficeDocs/superoffice-docs/docs/en/request/overview.md

 ---
 uid: request-overview
 title: Requests
-description: How to manage requests and enquiries that are in the system.
-You can also create internal and external requests, respond to incoming enquiries and obtain an overview of the statuses of all requests in the system.
+description: How to manage requests and enquiries in SuperOffice - create internal and external requests; respond to incoming enquiries; obtain an overview of the statuses of all requests in the CRM system.
 author: Bergfrid Dias
-so.date: 05.26.2023
+so.date: 05.30.2023
 keywords: Service, ticket, request, inquiry, tag, category, priority, escalation so.topic: concept
 ---